Turbo: Effective Caching in Differentially-Private Databases: Detailed Design

 \section{Detailed Design}

 We next detail the novel caching objects and mechanisms in \sysname, using different use cases from \S\ref{sec:use-cases} to illustrate each concept.
 We describe \pmwbypass in the static, \nonpartitioneddb, then introduce partitioning for the \pmwbypasstree, followed by the addition of streaming to discuss warm-start procedures.
 We focus on the Laplace mechanism and basic composition, thus only discussing pure $(\epsilon, 0)$-DP and ignoring $\delta$.
-We also assume $\beta$ is small enough for \sysname results to count as $\alpha$-accurate w.h.p. \supplementarymaterial adds back $\delta$, $\beta$, Gaussian, and R\'enyi composition.
+We also assume $\beta$ is small enough for \sysname results to count as $\alpha$-accurate w.h.p.
+Appendix~\ref{sec:appendix:gaussian_rdp} extends all our theoretical results to $(\epsilon,\delta)$-DP, non-zero $\beta$, the Gaussian mechanism, and R\'enyi composition; in theory, all these should help to further conserve privacy budget, so we speculate they will be important for practice, but we leave their implementation and evaluation for future work.